Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

 \subsubsection{Integrated Kalman Filter}

 Define the reset matrix $\RESET$ to be

-so that the $\bm{x}$ state is preserved but the $z$ state is zeroed-out.
-We compute the Kalman predictions at the exposure-start states as usual (relative to the previous filtered state), and treat the ``update'' step as a transition using this reset matrix as a transition matrix to achieve the effect of resetting the $z$ state to zero.
+so that the $\bm{x}$ state is preserved but the $z$ state is zeroed out.
+The only change to the Kalman filter is to apply the reset matrix as a transition matrix in the ``update'' step for exposure-start states.
 This can equivalently be thought of as a two-step transition to before and after the reset, where at each step we lack a measurement and so the update is skipped.
 We thus have (for exposure-start states),

 In other words, the predicted exposure-start state is the same as the usual Kalman prediction from the previous state.
 We then treat the filtered exposure-start state as a deterministic ($\Q_k=0$) transition from that prediction, taking the reset matrix as our transition matrix.
 Exposure-end states are predicted and filtered according to the usual Kalman filter prescription (Eq.~\ref{eq:kalman_predict} and \ref{eq:kalman_update}) with the augmented matrices.